The most expensive mistake in photography business

 Spring arrives and you are scrambling.
 Rewriting your inquiry response.
 Remembering what your mini session pricing was.
 Rebuilding a promotional email because you can't find the one you sent last fall.
 Every busy season feels like setting up a new business rather than running an established one.

-Every season produces information what worked, what didn't, what clients asked for, what decisions had to be made under pressure that could have been made in advance.
+Every season produces information: what worked, what didn't, what clients asked for, what decisions had to be made under pressure that could have been made in advance.
 A business that captures and acts on that information gets better every season.
 A business that doesn't starts from approximately the same place every time.

 The specific systems that prevent seasonal scramble: a seasonal playbook (built once at the end of each season, reviewed at the start of the next), a template library (every recurring communication reviewed seasonally rather than rebuilt from scratch), and an annual business calendar (dates when specific things happen in your business mapped in advance and locked in).